The Quiet Renovation at Bitwarden

 TLDR

-• Bitwarden’s new CEO leads with M&A and PE experience, “Always free” language vanished from the site, and core values were silently rewritten – all without any public announcement.
+• Bitwarden’s new CEO has a PE/M&A background, “Always free” language vanished, and core values were silently rewritten with no public announcements.

 Key Takeaways

-• Longtime CEO Michael Crandell moved to advisory role in February with no company announcement; replacement Michael Sullivan’s LinkedIn leads with PE and M&A expertise.
+• Longtime CEO Michael Crandell quietly moved to advisory role in February; replacement Michael Sullivan’s LinkedIn leads with PE and M&A experience.

-• “Always free” removed from the personal plan page mid-April; Crandell had called it “a firm commitment… fully featured, free forever” in a 2024 interview.
+• “Always free” text removed from the personal plan page mid-April; Crandell had called the free tier “fully featured, free forever” in a 2024 interview.

-• GRIT values quietly changed: Inclusion and Transparency replaced by Innovation and Trust, surfaced only via a half-edited 2022 blog post that now contradicts itself.
+• GRIT values rewritten post-May 4: Inclusion and Transparency dropped, Innovation and Trust added via a half-updated 2022 blog post still bearing Crandell’s name.

-• Vaultwarden self-hosting works because Bitwarden clients are Apache 2.0 licensed, but tolerance of the unofficial Vaultwarden API could end without announcement if commercial calculus shifts.
+• Vaultwarden self-hosting remains viable because Bitwarden clients are Apache 2.0 licensed, but compatibility depends on Bitwarden keeping clients open source and the server API stable.

 Hacker News Comment Review

-• Consensus is that PE-style leadership signals value extraction over product quality, prompting migration urgency rather than wait-and-see.
+• Consensus is that the PE-profile CEO signals value extraction over product investment, prompting migration rather than price tolerance.

 Notable Comments